jdeschamps/htSMLM/guide/configuration.md

 - **Laser # - Color**: Color of the laser name as shown in the GUI.

 - **Laser 0 - Default max pulse**: Default maximum value for the activation laser pulse length (or power).
 This default value appears in the grey box at the top-left corner of the GUI.
+The value must be an integer.

 - **Laser # - Name**: Laser name displayed on top of the laser control panel in the GUI.